Terms and conditions

 The buyer may require the seller to correct or complete incomplete personal data concerning the buyer.
 The buyer may request the deletion of his data or a restriction on the processing of such data.
 The buyer may also object to the processing of personal data.

-The processing of personal data of the buyer is also necessary for archiving (to fulfill the obligation of the seller based on the legislation of the Slovak Republic, for example, keeping the accounting documents for ten years).
+The processing of personal data of the buyer is also necessary for archiving (to fulfil the obligation of the seller based on the legislation of the Slovak Republic, for example, keeping the accounting documents for ten years).
 If the buyer requests the deletion of personal data processed in connection with the purchase contract, his application may be rejected.

 The buyer has the right to have the seller restrict the processing of his data if the buyer disputes the correctness of the personal data during the period allowing the seller to verify the accuracy of the personal data.